Are you getting enough sleep?

 Do you shave first or brush your teeth first?

 Do you take a shower in the morning or in the evening?

-Also, the better defined your routine is the more efficient it’s going to be.
+Also, the better defined your routine is, the more efficient it will be.

-Since you’re doing the same thing every day, you will find many ways to optimize it.
+Since you’re doing the same thing daily, you will find many ways to optimize it.

 After writing down my routine in detail, I figured out that laying out my clothes for the next day is much better than doing it when I wake up.

 It saves time and it feels nice to have everything ready when you wake up.

 I imagine it’s going to save even more time for the ladies.